mortenvw-hub/bachelorthesis/data/collection3_lobid/README.md

 ## Generate and Update

 To generate or update the collection run `make` from this directory.
 This will download the data from the [lobid-organisations API](https://lobid.org/organisations/api/de).
 Please refer to their [API usage-policy](https://lobid.org/usage-policy/) before attempting this.
+In connection it is best to set a user agent in the `Makefile` by adding the corresponding `-A` option with an identifying string, correspongding to the policy, to the first `curl` command.
 The data is provided in the `jsonld`-format and a corresponding `context.jsonld` is downloaded afterwards.

 Next the `.jsonld` file is converted into a `collection3.nt` file using the script `convert.py`.
 This conversion also modifies the original `context.jsonld` to repair broken data.
 The resulting file is saved in the subfolder `prepared_data` of the parent folder `data`.